Stuffed eggplant with almonds, parsley, and preserved lemons

 Heat the oven to 375° F.

-Add the olive oil to a pan and sauté the garlic on medium heat till lightly golden, about 1 minute.
+Add the olive oil to a pan and sauté the garlic on medium heat until lightly golden, about 1 minute.
 Add the fenugreek seeds and fry for an additional 30 seconds.
-Add the breadcrumbs and ground almonds and sauté till lightly golden, about 1 additional minute.
+Add the breadcrumbs, ground almonds, and sauté until lightly golden, about one additional minute.
 Cool.

-Add the sautéed mix with the rest of the ingredients, except eggplants, yoghurt and bread, to a small blender and purée into a fine paste.
-The paste should be very thick, add a touch of water as needed.
+Add the sautéed mix with the other ingredients, except eggplants, yoghurt and bread, to a small blender and purée into a fine paste.
+The paste should be very thick; add water as needed.
 Set aside.

 Prepare the eggplants by poking some holes in them with a fork.
-Char ever direct heat till the skins are burnt all over and the eggplants are getting soft.
-You can do this on a grill or over the stove using metal tongs or a metal skewer.
+Char over direct heat until the skins are burnt and the eggplants are soft.
+You can do this on a grill or over the stove using metal tongs or skewers.

 Cut a slit in the eggplants about 2/3 the way into the flesh, not all the way through.
 Stuff as much of the paste into the slit, evenly distributing the paste between all eggplants.
 Wrap each eggplant individually (or in pairs if very small) in foil and bake for 30-40 minutes till the eggplants are soft and mushy.
 The cooking times will vary with the size of the eggplants.
 Open one to check if they are done before removing them all.
 Allow them to cool in the foil.